 - Home security- Lock windows and doors.
 Bears in western Nevada have learned that screen doors and screened windows are easily entered.
 Bears also learn how to open doorknobs and latches.
 While we don’t recommend you feel like a prisoner in your own home, we do advise that residents close and lock windows that may be accessible by bears from the ground or a deck and lock doors, especially at night or when residents are not at home.

 - Vehicle Security- Make sure to keep all food out of your vehicle, do not store trash in your vehicle, and clean your vehicle after a long road trip that may have involved eating in the vehicle.
 Locking a car door is not enough as bears are able to peel open car doors to get inside, keeping your vehicle unlocked may save your door, but not a bear entering your vehicle and tearing it apart.
 There is also the potential of a door to close behind a bear and lock it inside the vehicle.
 A small amount of crumbs on our part could be thousands of dollars in damage to your vehicle.

 - Other Information on protecting your personal property

 If you have any questions, concerns, or need any clarification on these options, please feel free to call NDOW, your bear experts, on our hotline and we can help you find an answer: 775-688-BEAR (2327).

 HELP US KEEP OUR BEARS WILD!

-BE RESPONSIBLE – BEARS BELONG
+BE RESPONSIBLE, BE BEARWISE – BEARS BELONG